-Change of Grade: A student who believes an error has been made in the assignment of a grade must initiate contact with the faculty member involved, or the discipline chairperson, division chairperson, or Dean of Instruction, by the last instructional day of the next regular semester.
+Change of Grade: A student who believes an error has been made in the assignment of a grade must initiate contact with the faculty member involved, or the discipline chairperson, division chairperson, or Vice Chancellor for Academic Affairs, by the last instructional day of the next regular semester.
 Failure to act within that time period disqualifies the student from further pursuit of the matter.